• Skip to primary navigation

 Castle Provincial Park

 Don’t be surprised if your jaw drops as you drive into Castle Provincial Park, the newest provincial park in Alberta.
 This absolutely stunning area is home to views of the Rocky Mountains, abundant forests, and some of the top hiking trails in the province.
-Castle Provincial Park is one of the best spots on this southern Alberta road trip to do some camping, though as always with camping in Alberta and the fact this one of the most popular Alberta regions, we recommend booking your camping spot well in advance.
+Castle Provincial Park is one of the best spots on this southern Alberta road trip to do some camping, though as always with camping in Alberta and the fact this is one of the most popular Alberta regions, we recommend booking your camping spot well in advance.

 Hikers of all levels will find a trail to love in Castle, though some of the favourites include Table Mountain and Mount Haig Lake Trail.
 Fishing is also popular in the park, but those who want to just relax and take in the beauty of their surroundings will also enjoy all the picnic spots to choose from.
 Don’t forget to stop at the Beaver Mines Miner’s Mercantile & Bakery for a delicious gourmet sandwich (try the pulled pork!) or a sweet treat.